Vi19Z/VI19Z/docs/README.md

 - Parallel execution

 > [!TIP]
 > Imagine you want to build an AI agent that can do more than just answer simple questions—it needs to handle complex tasks, remember past interactions, and maybe even use other tools or APIs.
-That's where Julep comes in.
+That's where VI19Z comes in.

 ## Quick Example